 The Optimizer works much the same way here, so if there is a failure, the toggle remains in the original state and fails to change.
 After performing any optimization, it double-checks to make sure all went as planned, and only alters the state/appearance of the slider toggle on success.
 Should there be a failure to optimize (or undo), current versions will report this with a message prompt after the attempt, so you don’t think clicking the slider toggle did nothing (well, it tried!)

-- There are two cases where an option is not recommended and may not be performed by the Optimize All button, clicking on these individually should give a message as to why the optimization was not performed.
+There are currently two cases where an option is not recommended and would not be performed by the Optimize All button.
+Clicking on these individually should give a message as to why the optimization is not recommended.
 These two are:

 - Carey would not select the first option “Disable Startup App Delay” when the PC does not have an SSD as it’s primary OS drive.

-- We would also not select “Disable Standby/Sleep” and “Disable Hibernation” on a laptop.
+- We would also not select “Disable Standby/Sleep” or “Disable Hibernation” on a laptop, which would benefit from these battery saving features not being disabled (aka not Optimized.)

 More to come…